If your time is short:

 The final step of qualifying equipment is PQ.
 In this phase, the qualification and validation team verifies and documents that the user requirements are verified as being met.
 These user requirements should include the normal operating range required (as defined and signed off on by QA and verified in the DQ).
 Once you've qualified the equipment, you can develop each process required for each product.
 Then, once each process is fully developed, it can be validated.

-Instead of testing components and instruments one by one, PQ tests them all as a partial or overall process.
+Instead of testing components and instruments individually, PQ tests them all as a partial or overall process.

 Before they start qualifying, however, the team must create a detailed test plan based on the process description.
-It’s important to note that the quality of the qualification depends in large part on the quality of the test plan.
+It’s important to note that the qualification's quality largely depends on the test plan's quality.
 This is one area where a third-party specialist can (and often should) be brought in to ensure thoroughness and accuracy.

 The Process Performance Qualification (PPQ) protocol is a fundamental component of process validation and qualification.
 Its purpose is to ensure ongoing product quality by documenting performance over a period of time for certain processes.